tetratelabs/istio-distro.io/content/en/blog/tuya-istio-practice/index.md

 ![](flow.png)

-The number of gray-scale releases accounts for more than 60% of the total number of releases.
-An increasing number of projects across the company’s two largest business lines have begun to utilize gray-scale release capabilities.
-The gray-scale capabilities and their level of stability have been recognized and endorsed by the businesses.
+The number of grayscale releases accounts for more than 60% of the total number of releases.
+An increasing number of projects across the company’s two largest business lines have begun to utilize grayscale release capabilities.
+The grayscale capabilities and their level of stability have been recognized and endorsed by the businesses.

 However, with the increasing business volume and the increasing number of pod instances, some problems have also been encountered:

 - The Istio version used by the team is 1.5.0.
 When the pilot pushes a large number of xds updates, this version will cause Envoy’s readiness probe check to fail, and again cause a large number of eds updates, causing cluster fluctuations.
 This problem has been resolved by the community and the team also plans to upgrade to version 1.7.7.
-- After the pilot machine restarts irregularly, Envoy which has been connected to the pilot instance cannot perceive the irregularity of the server.
+- After the pilot machine restarts irregularly, Envoy, which has been connected to the pilot instance, cannot perceive the irregularity of the server.
 It needs to wait for the tcp keepalive to time out and check for failure before it starts to reconnect to the normal Istiod.
 During this time, the cluster updates are not synchronized.
 By default, you must wait for 975 seconds.
 This problem can be solved by reconfiguring Envoy boot.
 Modify tcp_keepalive of the Envoy default boot configuration xds-grpc cluster upstream_connection_options to ensure reconnection within 1 minute.

 ```json
 "upstream_connection_options": {